-Let us find out what is NEFT transfer process:
+Let us find out what is the NEFT transfer process:

 - The NEFT process starts when a remitter sends funds to the beneficiary’s account.

-- When a NEFT request is generated, the originating bank branch creates a message and sends it to its pooling centre, called as NEFT Service Centre.
+- When an NEFT request is generated, the originating bank branch creates a message and sends it to its pooling centre, called as NEFT Service Centre.